Zsolt Borkai: Controversy

 At the 2024 Hungarian local elections he attempted to return to politics and ran for mayor again, as leader of his party Együtt a Jövőnkért Borkaival ("Together with Borkai for Our Future").
-This resulted in him splitting the conservative, pro-Fidesz voters between him and current mayor András Dézsi, which led to a liberal candidate winning the election in a city of mostly conservative voters.
+This resulted in him splitting the conservative, pro-Fidesz voters between him and incumbent mayor András Dézsi, which led to a liberal candidate winning the election in a city of mostly conservative voters.
 Borkai received 27,02% of the votes, and he came in third place behind Bence Pintér (31,15%) and András Dézsi (30,39%).

 Personal life

 Borkai is married since 1989, his wife is educator Myrtill Havassy.
 They have two children, Petra (born 1992) and Ádám (born 1995).